DoTheEvo/veeam-prometheus-grafana/README.md

 ## Grafana configuration

 * First run login with admin/admin.
-* In Preferences > Datasources set `http://prometheus:9090` for url<br>
+* In Preferences > Datasources set `http://prometheus:9090` for url.<br>
-  save and test should be green
+  Save and test should be green.
 * Once some metrics are pushed to prometheus, they should be searchable in Explore section in Grafana.